Black hole cosmology: Shockwave cosmology

-Proposed by Joel Smoller and Blake Temple in 2003.
-In this model, the “big bang” is an explosion inside a black hole, producing the expanding volume of space and matter that includes the observable universe.
+In this model proposed by Joel Smoller and Blake Temple in 2003, the Big Bang is an explosion inside a black hole, producing the expanding volume of space and matter that includes the observable universe.
 This model integrates shock waves into Einstein's general relativity.

 Non-singular torsion Big Bounce

 Nikodem Popławski proposed in 2010 the first physically grounded mechanism for every black hole to avoid a gravitational singularity during gravitational collapse, undergo a non-singular gravitational bounce, and consequently create a new, expanding universe inside its event horizon.
 This mechanism is based on general relativity with spin and torsion, also known as the Einstein–Cartan–Sciama–Kibble theory of gravity, proposed by Élie Cartan, Dennis Sciama, and Thomas Kibble.
 Torsion, introduced by Cartan, is a geometric property of spacetime describing the deviation of a parallelogram spanned by two vectors from forming a closed curve, and can be viewed as twisting of spacetime (analogously to curvature which describes bending of spacetime).
 The existence of torsion is required for general relativity to be consistent with the conservation of the total (orbital plus spin) angular momentum of a free particle satisfying the Dirac equation in curved spacetime.
 Fermions are the source of torsion, generating a repulsive spin-spin interaction, which prevents the formation of singularities.
 Quantum particle production strengthens this interaction, naturally generating a finite period of exponential expansion, known as cosmic inflation.
 A non-singular bounce also occurs for non-spherical black holes.

 The Einstein–Cartan theory has the same Lagrangian for the gravitational field as general relativity but without the condition that the affine connection be symmetric.
 Fermions, described by Dirac spinor fields, are the source of torsion, generating a repulsive spin-spin interaction, which becomes strong at extremely high densities, naturally deriving a limiting curvature and preventing the formation of singularities.
 Accordingly, a black hole becomes a non-singular Einstein–Rosen bridge (the simplest wormhole) to a new, closed universe on the other side of its event horizon.